-- The annual review process within public markets and diversifying strategies mandates will include a meeting (in person, videoconference, or teleconference as needed) and shall typically be held no less than annually.
-Each meeting will include a review of the investment manager's performance, current investment strategy, and other issues related to the manager's organization, personnel, or investment process.
-If performance or organizational issues arise for a specific manager, Staff may be in contact with the manager on a regular basis until the issues are resolved. - The Consultant will participate in many of the Staff scheduled manager meetings and will meet with managers at others times during the year in the normal course of their monitoring process. - The Investment Committee or its Chair, the Staff, and/or the Consultant may call any investment manager to appear before the Board at any time during the fiscal year.
+The annual review process within public markets and diversifying strategies mandates will include a meeting (in person, videoconference, or teleconference as needed) and shall typically be held no less than annually.2 Each meeting will include a review of the investment manager's performance, current investment strategy, and other issues related to the manager's organization, personnel, or investment process.
+If performance or organizational issues arise for a specific manager, Staff may be in contact with the manager on a regular basis until the issues are resolved.